-My Lots of Questions post also has a lot of FAQ’s on there including information on my Diet and Nutrition Advisors course I’ll be adding to this section as time goes on so please email me if you have any other questions!
+My Lots of Questions post also has more FAQ’s on there including information on my Diet and Nutrition Advisors course.
+I’ll be adding to this section as time goes on so please email me if you have any other questions!

 This is a for profit blog, please see my disclosures and policies and terms and conditions for all the gumpf!

 I love receiving comments on my posts, however any wholly self promotional, spam or disrespectful comments will be deleted.